Conformal Invariance of Spin Correlations in the Planar Ising Model: Introduction

 \subsection{Organization of the paper}

-The rest of this paper is devoted to the proof of Theorems~\ref{thm:2pts} and~\ref{thm:1-3pts}.
-Section~\ref{sec:spinors-and-correlation} outlines the proof and contains all the main ideas.
+Section~\ref{sec:spinors-and-correlation} contains all the main ideas.
 Details, especially those involving hard discrete complex analysis techniques, are mostly postponed to Section~\ref{sec:analysis-of-spinors}.
-The reader not interested in these details may restrict himself to Section~\ref{sec:spinors-and-correlation} only.
+The readers not interested in these details may restrict themselves to Section~\ref{sec:spinors-and-correlation} only.